Lyquix/tpl_lyquix/README.md

   * Automatically loads chunked CSS files for IE9
   * Adds classes to body tag that identify browser type and version
   * Adds width attribute to images if missing
-  * On IE8 implements a hack for responsiveness to work
-  * On IE8 implements fallback of inline svg images to png
   * Hacks for font rendering issues in IE11
-  * Displays warning for IE8 and older users
+  * Displays outdated browser warning for IE8 and IE9 users

 ###Tracking with Google Analytics###

   * Loads Google Analytics universal tracking code when UA- account is set in template settings
+  * Implements parameter-driven Google Analytics configuration, as well as custom function
   * Tracking of outbound links as events
   * Tracking of download file as page views
   * Tracking of page scroll depth as event
   * Tracking of photo gallery open and browsing as events
   * Tracking of video player events (play, percentage, and complete), supports YouTube and Vimeo
+  * Tracking of active/inactive user time

 ##Documentation##